nidhi07/spam-classifier/README.md

 #Spam Classifier
-A Machine Learning project that classifies an email as [spam](https://en.wikipedia.org/wiki/Email_spam) or [ham](https://wiki.apache.org/spamassassin/Ham).
+A Machine Learning project that uses Support Vector Machine to classify emails as [spam](https://en.wikipedia.org/wiki/Email_spam) or [ham](https://wiki.apache.org/spamassassin/Ham).
 Also, it lists out the words that are most likely to appear in spam emails.

 Dated : December 18, 2015